-You will be allocated your own Academic Tutor who you will meet with on a one-to-one basis each term.
-With an understanding of your progress through your ongoing assessment, your tutor will be in a good position to provide guidance and support with your studies.
+We will allocate you an Academic Tutor who you will meet with on a one-to-one basis each term.
+With an understanding of your progress through your ongoing assessment, your tutor will be in an excellent position to provide guidance and support with your studies.

 Individual Development Plans

 Your Academic Tutor will work with you to produce a plan to help you make the most of your studies.
-Identifying your strengths and weaknesses as you progress through the degree programme, you will be shown how to tackle any study areas that you may need help with and will be supported in following the path most suited to your individual preferences and skills.
+The Tutor will help you to identify your strengths and weaknesses throughout the course.
+We will show you how to tackle any areas that you may need help with and support you in following the path most suited to your individual preferences and skills.

 Support across the Department

-You will have an overall Part I tutor, a range of the first year (PSYC101 and PSYC102) module tutors, plus seminar and practical class staff who are all available to support you academically, in addition to your Academic Tutor.
-Lancaster University is committed to a minimum amount of contact time that you will have with your tutors and also sets out guidance for contact outside of normal teaching - you will be given details about the hours and how to make contact when you begin your studies with us.
+You will have an overall Part I tutor, a range of the first year module tutors, plus seminar and practical class staff who are all available to support you academically, in addition to your Academic Tutor.
+Lancaster University is committed to a minimum amount of contact time that you will have with your tutors and also sets out guidance for contact outside of standard teaching.
+We will give you details about the hours and how to make contact when you begin your studies with us.